nexmo-community/sms-aws-sqs-python-receiver/README.md

 GET `https://7ulasfasdasdfw4.execute-api.us-east-1.amazonaws.com/dev/delete`

-The `delete` endpoing will delete a message from SQS.
+The `delete` endpoint will delete a message from SQS.

 #### Deactivating Virtualenv
 To exit the virtualenv you can deactivate it, when desired.